Hidden multistate models to study multimorbidity trajectories: Simulation Study

 Regarding the estimation of the baseline transition hazard parameters (shape and rate), the fully time-inhomogeneous models (TIMM and TIHMM) demonstrated better performance than those using piecewise constant approximation of the baseline.
 The latter showed more variability and scenario-dependent behavior (see supplementary material), indicating that such approximations may inadequately capture the true underlying hazard dynamics in time-varying settings.

 Overall, simulation results indicate that the fully time-inhomogeneous model (TIHMM), which integrates interval censoring and the latent nature of the states, is better suited to accurately modeling transitions among latent multimorbidity patterns.
+In addition, the empirical standard deviations of the estimates across simulation replicates were generally in close agreement with the corresponding average model-based standard errors, indicating good calibration of the inferential procedure.